apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

 ***Steps:***

-1. View the pod role of the ApeCloud MySQL RaftGroup.
+1. View the pod role of the ApeCloud MySQL RaftGroup Cluster.
 In this example, the leader pod's name is `mysql-cluster-1`.

     ```bash
     kubectl get pods --show-labels -n demo | grep role